 The List's Food & Drink coverage: Further information

 The List publishes market-leading digital and print guides.
 It provides a leading digital what's on guide for the UK with information on around 40,000 events with 600,000 performances at some 65,000 venues.
 The site attracts around 2 million unique user per month.
-For more than 30 years, it has produced an events guide in print covering Glasgow and Edinburgh as well as range of city and festival guides.
+For more than 30 years, it has produced an events guide in print covering Glasgow and Edinburgh as well as a range of city and festival guides.

 Our Food and Drink site carries our own informed, up-to-date and independent reviews along with detailed listings, maps and links to restaurants.
 Any venue on our site can enrich its listings with images, further information, events listings and offers by following the 'Update this Place' link on the site.